STEllAR-GROUP/hpx/docs/sphinx/manual/writing_distributed_hpx_applications.rst

 Action type definition
 ----------------------

-Actions are special types we use to describe possibly remote operations.
+Actions are special types used to describe possibly remote operations.
 For every global function and every member function which has to be invoked distantly, a special type must be defined.
 For any global function the special macro :c:macro:`HPX_PLAIN_ACTION` can be used to define the